 The combination of a CDHP and HRA or HSA can be a cost-saving measure for employers.
 Health insurance premiums go down when switching to a high-deductible plan.
 Establishing an HRA in combination with a high-deductible health insurance plan can increase the savings and extend more flexible benefits to employees.

-How Does HSA Compare to HRA?
+How Does Health Savings Account Compare to Health Reimbursement Account?

 HSA is an account while HRA is just a payment “arrangement.”
 In an HRA, the employer allocates funds for each employee to cover medical expenses, but those funds are owned by the employer until they are spent.